mlibrary/about-aperio/src/content/proposal-journals.md

 * Continuity and sustainability plans for their journal.
 This includes providing Aperio with multiple contacts for each journal and notifying us of changes in journal management.
 * UVA student editors must have their journal sponsored by a UVA faculty member or academic unit.
 Students must develop a succession plan.
 * Provide financial work tags for agreed upon cost-sharing
+* Understand that failure to fulfill responsibilities may result in the journal being switched to an archived, read-only mode

 <h2 id="costs">Costs</h2>